 Myrtle Trace is unlike most communities in that it does not use an outside management company to manage the common areas and facilities.
 These are managed by a five-person Board of Directors with the help of many community volunteers.
 As a result, the homeowners fee is very low at $82.50 per month.

 Board members are elected by the residents for a period of three (3) years.
 Serving the Board are four committees: Property Committee, Architectural Review Committee (ARC), Activities Committee and the Communications Committee.
 Many volunteers handle activities that do not fall within the scope of one of these committees.
 The Property Committee has the primary responsibility for the management and upkeep of the common areas and facilities.
 The ARC is responsible for ensuring that homeowners adhere to the community’s architectural guidelines spelled out in the covenants, or by-laws.
 The Activities Committee provides recreational and social activities for community residents.
 The Communications Committee publishes a monthly newsletter, the News & Views and maintains the Myrtle Trace website (www,myrtletracesc.org).
 As indicated above, Myrtle Trace is a covenant-restricted retirement community with written by-laws that are enforced by the Board with the help of the Property Committee and the ARC.
-The homes are single-family dwellings with the foremost restriction being that “no family may occupy a living unit unless at least one member thereof has attained the age.
+The homes are single-family dwellings with the foremost restriction being that “no family may occupy a living unit unless at least one member thereof has attained the age of 55 or older".

 Disclaimer: This website does not belong to the Myrtle Trace Home Owners Association